Rocket-CDS/RocketPluginProjectTemplate/README.md

 Use https://github.com/Rocket-CDS/RenameProj

 ### Manually
 **NOTE: Do NOT use an underscore ( _ ) in the new project name.
 The underscore is used as a delimiter in RocketCDS.**
 Copy the template to your working environment.
 This is usually "/DesktopModules/DNNrocketModules/\<new plugin project>"  (Download zip and extract)
 Rename the project folder to be the new project plugin name.
-Rename Project files
+Rename Project files.
-Rename Solution files
+Rename Solution files.
 Rename Resx File.
 Rename DNN manifest.
-Replace "rocketpluginprojecttemplate" with "\<newprojectname>" case-sensitive in Project Replace "RocketPluginProjectTemplate" with "\<NewProjectName>" case-sensitive in Project Replace "rocketsystemprojecttemplate" with the "\<systemkey>" of the system the plugin is for, case-sensitive in Project Replace "RocketSystemProjectTemplate" with the "\<SystemKey>" of the system the plugin is for, case-sensitive in Project
+Replace "rocketpluginprojecttemplate" with "\<newprojectname>" case-sensitive in Project.
+Replace "RocketPluginProjectTemplate" with "\<NewProjectName>" case-sensitive in Project.
+Replace "rocketsystemprojecttemplate" with the "\<systemkey>" of the system the plugin is for, case-sensitive in Project.
+Replace "RocketSystemProjectTemplate" with the "\<SystemKey>" of the system the plugin is for, case-sensitive in Project.

 ### Extra Actions
 Update "interfaceicon" node in system.rules file.
 Update plugin name in SideMenu.resx file.

 Ensure all projects in the solution are loaded.
 The project uses project references and expects the source code, but you can also add a reference to the assemblies.
 External assemblies are usually added to a "_external" folder underneath the project root.

 This project should now compile.